 - The establishment of an executive agency Central Consumer Protection Authority (CCPA) to promote protect and enforce the rights of consumers it will make interventions when necessary to prevent consumer detriment arising from unfair trade practices and to initiate class action including enforcing recall, refund and return of products.

 - Provisions for “product liability” action for or on account of personal injury, death, or property damage caused by or resulting from any product with basis for product liability action and the liability of a manufacturer to a claimant.

 - Provision for “mediation” as an Alternate Dispute Resolution (ADR) mechanism making the process less cumbersome, simple and quicker.

-- Simplifying the consumer dispute adjudication process in the consumer fora are envisaged.
+- Making clear the consumer dispute adjudication process in the consumer forums are envisioned.

-- Enhancing the pecuniary jurisdiction of the consumer disputes redressal agencies, increasing minimum number of members in the consumer for a to facilitate quick disposal of complaints, power to review their own orders by the state and district commission, constitution of ‘circuit bench’ to facilitate quicker disposal of complaints, reforming the process for the appointment of the president and members of the district fore, enabling provisions for consumers to file complaints electronically and file complaints in the consumer fora that have jurisdiction over the place of residence of the complainant, and deemed admissibility of complaints if the question of admissibility is not decided within the specified period of 21 days.
+- Improving the financial jurisdiction of the consumer disputes redressal agencies, raising the least required number of members in the consumer forum to facilitate speedy disposal of complaints, power to evaluate their own orders by the state and district commission, forming a ‘circuit bench’ to facilitate quicker disposal of complaints, reforming the process for the appointment of the president and members of the district forums, facilitating provisions for consumers to file complaints electronically and file complaints in the consumer fora that have jurisdiction over the place of residence of the complainant, and deemed admissibility of complaints if the question of admissibility is not decided within the specified period of 21 days.

 - Penalising of celebrity and endorsements for false and misleading ads: